Companies Need A Nudge: Create a nudge unit flywheel for happy customers and business success

-I do want to point out a significant data science challenge today as it relates to banking.
+I do want to point out a significant data science challenge today as it relates to industries subject to regulatory scrutiny.
+Banking is certainly subject to regulatory influence, but many other industries are as well.
 In today's platform company world, as led by companies like Google, Amazon, Netflix, etc., the need for causality is sometimes downplayed.
 In the case of selling, say, a consumer product via Google, a causal determination is not so important.
 For example, just because someone searched for a product before, does not cause them to buy the same product in the future, it is just a probabilistic correlation.
 That correlation is potentially enough to identify a group of customers more likely to buy a product when presented in a search engine advertisement.
+The marketer does not necessarily know whether some treatment caused an outcome or was only correlated with an outcome.
+Their incentives relate to the organization making more revenue and they can show positive marketing effectiveness metrics.
+Incentive-correlated outcomes may enable marketers to reach their goals and are likely easier to achieve when causation is not required.
+Marketing effectiveness measures are a standard way by which marketing budgets are allocated in large organizations.

-For Google, that may be fine.
-Banking does not usually have this luxury.
+For marketers, that may be fine.
+Industries subject to higher regulatory oversight may not have that luxury.
+Banking is one of those industries.
 This means banking is in the business of why.
 If a loan applicant is declined for a loan, by law, the bank must provide the customer a causal-based "why" adverse action explanation.
 If a customer’s security portfolio value drops, a customer is going to demand why.
 If a person applies for a mortgage, it is declined, and the applicant belongs to a protected class (like race, gender, age, etc), the bank is required by law to track why the applicant was declined in terms of confirming the decline decision was not a result of disparate treatment. [iv]